-and Clebsch and Gordan's book on Abelian functions.
+The second cluster is made of about 25 papers which all directly cite Riemann's 1857 memoir on Abelian functions.
+Published from the middle of the 1860s on by mathematicians like Johannes Thomae, Heinrich Weber, Gustav Roch, or Lazarus Fuchs, these papers are classified in the section of "Function theory" of the Jahrbuch and deal with diverse questions related to Abelian functions and Θ -functions of several variables-the articles studying Θ -functions, in addition of frequently citing themselves and citing Riemann's 1857 memoir, also share as common sources one paper of Riemann on these functions [Riemann 1866] and Clebsch and Gordan's book on Abelian functions.
 In terms of journals, Crelle's Journal für die reine und angewandte Mathematik is over-represented here, although Mathematische Annalen also appears in the cluster, yet more modestly.
-In any case, these texts rarely invoke the notion of genus; on the contrary, they almost systematically involve in one way or another the order of connectivity of a Riemann surface.
+In any case, these texts rarely invoke the order of connectivity of a Riemann surface.
 A paper of Thomae [1881] appears as an exception, since it mentions the genus of a Riemann surface-it will be discussed below, together with seven other such exceptional cases.

 The third cluster is approximately of the same size as the second one, but is concentrated between 1879 and 1881.
 Almost all of its texts are written by Klein.
 They bear on the link between the solution of algebraic equations (of degree 5, 7, and 11) and the transformation of elliptic functions, and have all been published in Mathematische Annalen.
-One paper appears to be at the core of this highly coherent cluster, namely that where Klein presented his solution of the quintic equation [Klein 1879b]; the common references which do not belong to our corpus are the works of Charles Hermite, Francesco Brioschi, Leopold Kronecker, and Ludwig Kiepert on the same subject.73 The cluster also includes papers of students of Klein, in the image of Walther Dyck's article on the theory of groups and its application to the groups of transformations of hyperbolic tessellations [Dyck 1882], or Adolf Hurwitz's paper on modular functions [Hurwitz 1882]; Poincaré's series of notes devoted to Fuchsian functions also appears to be attached to this cluster [Poincaré 1881c,d, 1882].
+One paper appears to be at the core of this highly coherent cluster, namely that where Klein presented his solution of the quintic equation [Klein 1879a]; the common references which do not belong to our corpus are the works of Charles Hermite, Francesco Brioschi, Leopold Kronecker, and Ludwig Kiepert on the same subject.78 The cluster also includes papers of students of Klein, in the image of Walther Dyck's article on the theory of groups and its application to the groups of transformations of hyperbolic tessellations [Dyck 1882], or Adolf Hurwitz's paper on modular functions [Hurwitz 1882]; Poincaré's series of notes devoted to Fuchsian functions also appears to be attached to this cluster [Poincaré 1881c,d, 1882].
 In the image of the second cluster, the vast majority of the texts in the third one relate to the theory of functions, according to the Jarhbuch.
 The situation in view of our keywords, however, is different, as there are many co-occurrences of the genus of curves and of the connectivity of (Riemann) surfaces.
 Moreover, this cluster is the one containing six of the eight exceptional cases talking about the genus of surfaces and Riemann surfaces, among which Klein's 1880 paper which caused trouble to Poincaré, as seen in our introduction, [Klein 1880].